...something must be

 like this, anytime, anywhere.
 It looks great!
 It sounds great and it

-Phil Parry is my name and I'm a Technical Illustrator.
+Phil Parry is my name and I'm no mechanic.
+I'm a Technical

 I pondered what to do with the old